memiks/simple-bash-cms/README.md

 <!-- FOOTER END --->
 ```

-We need only HEADER and FOOTER sections so split your layout into two halfs: `header.html` and `footer.html` and place the into `input/layout/`.
+We need only HEADER and FOOTER sections so split your layout into two halfs: `header.html` and `footer.html` and place them into `input/layout/`.
 Any static files like images, CSS styles, JS files etc. place in `input/static/`.
 From here, they will be simply copied to final website and will reside in `static/` directory in your website root, so adjust your paths in HTML accordingly.

-The, the directory `my-website` should now look something like this:
+The directory `my-website` should now look something like this:

 ```
 my-website/